team-telnyx/android-telnyx-voice-ai-widget/README.md

 ## Call Parameters

-You can customize call behavior by providing optional `CallParams` when initializing the widget.
-This allows you to override default call settings such as caller information and destination details.
+You can add optional parameters by utilizing the 'CallParams' when initializing the widget.
+This is helpful for providing additional context to calls when referencing them via logs.
+Regardless of destinationNumber provided, the call will always be made to the assistant the widget was initialized with.

+In order to pass dynamic variables to your widget, such as a name or account number, custom headers can be used which are SIP headers that will be passed to the AI agent.
+Headers need to start with the 'X-' prefix.

+Once added, they will be mapped to dynamic variables in the AI assisntant (e.g., X-Account-Number becomes {{account_number}}).

+Note: Hyphens in header names are converted to underscores in variable names.

 ### CallParams Properties